DavidMGilbert/uplo-support-docs/your-sia-wallet/how-to-send-siacoins.md

-# How to send Siacoins
+# How to send UploCoins

-Whether you're sending Siacoins to an exchange or a friend, it's easy and can be done right from the app.
+Whether you're sending UploCoins to an exchange or a friend, it's easy and can be done right from the app.

-Go to the Wallet in Sia-UI.
+Go to the Wallet in Uplo-UI.
 If you're asked to unlock the wallet, use either your seed or a custom password if you've set one.

 ![](../.gitbook/assets/send-1.png)

 ## Setup your transaction

 Click on the `Send` tab.
-Enter the recipient's wallet address and the amount of Siacoins you want to send.
-Make sure that you've entered a Siacoin wallet address, and that you've entered it correctly.
+Enter the recipient's wallet address and the amount of UploCoins you want to send.
+Make sure that you've entered a UploCoin wallet address, and that you've entered it correctly.

 ![](../.gitbook/assets/send-2.png)

 {% hint style="warning" %}
-Siacoins sent to mistyped addresses, or addresses of other types of cryptocurrency can not be retrieved.
+UploCoins sent to mistyped addresses, or addresses of other types of cryptocurrency can not be retrieved.
 {% endhint %}

 Click **Generate Transaction.**

 ## Verify your info

 Next, you need to verify everything.
 You'll have a chance to double-check the currency, amount, and recipient address.
-Sia-UI will also show you estimated network fees.
+Uplo-UI will also show you estimated network fees.

 Click back to change something.
 If it's all good, click **Broadcast.**